What is CatalystCon?

 Will there be social events?

 Yes.
 The conference kicks off with a special pre-conference event on Thursday evening.
 Friday evening will host pre-con meet ups along with the Opening Reception giving all a chance to meet and get to know each other.
 This is the place to see old friends and make new ones.
-There will be a cash bar.
-(There is also a pre-conference get-together for new or shy attendees.)
 Saturday evening we will also host entertainment.

 Evening entertainment is open to conference attendees only.
 Non-registered guests will not be admitted.